eshepelyuk/apicurio-registry-helm/README.md

 ## Roadmap

-* support registry deployment with various backend (SQL, kafka, etc)
 * provide post installation validation instructions
+* optionally create `Ingress`
 * improve values schema linter tests
-* optionally create Ingress resource
 * contribute and migrate ownership to Apicurio team

-Please, suggest more raodmap actions by opening an issue in this project.
+Please, suggest more roadmap actions by opening an issue in this project.

 ## Installation